Mental health and well-being in academia

 (Kafedjiska/Heckmann/Pires et al. 2022)

 In this workshop, we will take a closer look at the connection between mental health and the system academia.
-Together, we will explore which conditions, (supposed) traditions and prevailing attitudes can affect our mental health and well-being.
-Further, we will get to know the concept of Slow Science to reflect on how we possibly contribute to the preservation of these structures with our own behavior and what we (as early career researchers) may do about it.
-Finally, participants will be encouraged to assemble a personal ‘first aid kit’ which may help face future mental health challenges in academia.
+Together, we will explore which structural conditions, (supposed) traditions and prevailing attitudes can affect mental health and well-being.
+Participants will be introduced to the concept of Slow Science and invited to reflect on how researchers may themselves contribute to maintaining existing structures through their behavior, and what could be changed.
+Finally, participants will be encouraged to assemble a personal “first aid kit” to help them respond to future mental health challenges in academia.

 Objectives:

-- Learn about the influence of academic structures on mental health
+- Learn about the impact of academic structures on mental health

-- Reflect on your own role in the system and identify room for action
+- Reflect on one’s own role within the academic system and identify room for action

 - Develop individualised prevention measures and coping strategies for possible mental health challenges during the doctoral or postdoctoral phase